constbar/ft_irc/README.md

 # ft_irc

-team project of 42 school where it is necessary to implement own simple IRC server.
+team project of 42 school where it is necessary to implement own simple IRC server, based on the [RFC 1459](https://datatracker.ietf.org/doc/html/rfc1459) standard.

 Internet Relay Chat is a legacy application layer protocol for real-time messaging. designed for group communication, also allows you to communicate through private messages and share files. on the basis of IRC, many messengers were later developed.

-the project is based on the [RFC 1459](https://datatracker.ietf.org/doc/html/rfc1459) standard.

 the server does not support server-to-server communication.